Frequently Asked Questions

 What is the average class size?

-During the first semester, referred to as the Core, you will be assigned to a cohort of approximately 70 students with whom you will take all your classes with.
+During the first semester, referred to as the core, you will be assigned to a cohort of approximately 60 students with whom you will take all your classes with.
 Core classes typically have smaller discussion sections in which you have the opportunity to talk about conceptual issues and work on specific problem sets.
-Beginning in the second semester of the first year, elective classes typically have 25 to 60 students (although some have many as 90 students), and seminars may have fewer students.
+Beginning in the second semester of the first year, elective classes typically have 25 to 60 students (although some have as many as 90 students), and seminars may have fewer students.

 How many students on average are in the elective courses?
 How difficult/easy is it to select the courses you want to take?